+UV-Visible spectra were recorded with an Aminco DW2 dual wavelength spectreophotometer, refurbished and equiped for aquisition of digital spectra by OLIS inc., operated in single wavelength, split beam mode.
 Preliminary standard reference spectra for the unliganded enzyme and for the spectral changes induced by OAA, fumarate, malonate, and 3-nitropropionic acid were obtained as described in Results.
-Experimental spectra were fit to a linear combination of basis spectra as described [15], using wavelength points at 0.1 or 0.2 nm intervals in the range 400 - 700 nm.
+Experimental spectra were fit to a linear combination of basis spectra as described [17], using wavelength points at 0.1 or 0.2 nm intervals in the range 360 - 700 nm.
 In order to allow for baseline drift, two additional spectra consisting of a constant offset and a slanted line were always included in the fitting basis set.
+In some cases the derivative of the unliganded enzyme spectrum was also included to allow a first-order Taylor's-series correction for slight wavelength miscalibration.